AmolDhawle/AmolDhawle/README.md

 Hi there, I'm Amol Dhawle! 👋
-I'm a passionate MERN stack developer with a keen eye for building scalable and efficient web applications.
+I'm a passionate Web3 & Full-Stack Developer with a keen eye for building scalable and efficient web applications.
 Welcome to my GitHub profile!

-## About Me ℹ️
+About Me ℹ️

-💻 I specialize in MongoDB, Express.js, React.js, and Node.js (MERN stack).
+🔗 I specialize in Web3 development—building on Ethereum, and exploring the DeFi ecosystem.
-🌱 I'm constantly learning and experimenting with new technologies to expand my skill set.
+⚡ Experienced with Solidity, Smart Contracts, and dApp development, along with MERN stack for full-stack integration.
-🚀 I'm driven by the desire to create innovative and impactful solutions that make a difference.
+🌱 Constantly learning—currently diving deeper into Rust and blockchain scalability solutions.
-🎓 I hold a Master in Computer Application Degree from Mumbai University.
+🎓 Master’s in Computer Applications (MCA) from Mumbai University.
-📝 Check out my Portfolio for more information about my projects and experience.
+🛠️ Projects include a Decentralized Stablecoin Protocol (DeFi) and a Smart Contract Lottery powered by Chainlink.

 ## Get in Touch 📫